-Yoga practitioner Kathryn brings over thirty five years experience.
-She holds Advanced Yoga Alliance 1000 hour certification in Kripalu Yoga and is on a continuing journey of The Acharya based on the Acharya Intensive with Devarshi Steven Hartman and Jovinna Chan.
+Yoga Practitioner Kathryn Varley brings 35 years experience of practise.
+With Advanced Yoga Alliance 1000 hour certification in Kripalu Yoga she continues on the path of The Acharya Intensive with Devarshi Steven Hartman and Jovinna Chan.

-The foundation of her practise is meditation and in particular the non-dual teachings of Kashmir Shaivism as studied with her teacher Richard Miller PhD.
-Kathryn is a Certified iRest®Yoga NidraTeacher.
+The foundation of her practise is meditation and in particular the non-dual teachings of Kashmir Shaivism.
+Trained in this tradition by her teacher Richard Miller PhD Kathryn is an IRI Certified iRest®Yoga NidraTeacher.

-She also holds certification in Sivananda Vedanta, Hot Yoga, Phoenix Rising Yoga Therapy, Yin & Yang Yoga with Paul Grilley and Sarah Powers and Let your Yoga Dance in the Kripalu Yoga tradition.
+She also holds certification in Sivananda Vedanta, Phoenix Rising Yoga Therapy, Yin & Yang Yoga with Paul Grilley and Sarah Powers and Let your Yoga Dance in the Kripalu Yoga tradition.
 Kathryn is a holder of certification with Warriors at Ease for PTSD Sensitive Meditation and Adaptive Yoga incorporating the work of the Exalted Warrior Foundation.
 And she continues practises with international teacher and author Donna Farhi

 In 2015 along with 11 others, Kathryn was invited on a path of Acharya, a spiritual life study programme for teaching from life’s experience.

 Her teachers bestowed on her the name Premshakti.
 Prem means love and shakti is the feminine power of the mother energy principle or catalyst for creativity, nurture, abundance and change.
 Kathryn welcomes the privilege of connection to the ancestors and endeavour to carry the name with grace.

 Teaching experience began 25 years ago at Harley Street Osteopaths.
-Her yoga teacher was Osteopath and Yoga Teacher John Stirk, Fellow and Lecturer in Bio-Mechanics and Practical Osteopathy at the Royal College of Osteopaths, author of The Original Body.
+She worked for many years with Osteopath and Yoga Teacher John Stirk, Fellow and Lecturer in Bio-Mechanics and Practical Osteopathy at the Royal College of Osteopaths, author of The Original Body.
 John’s practises were influenced by time spent with Vanda Scaravelli in Italy and the teachings of Krishnamurti.

 Kathryn continues to share yoga in community whether with special populations like her voluntary iRest yoga nidra work for the Sussex & Surrey Fibromyalgia Support Group or working with people challenged with addiction or mental illness.
 She holds regular weekly classes, months workshops and retreats.